-Today I volunteered to help with “centers” — a special session where parents and volunteers lead groups of 3-5 students at a time through various enrichment activities — at Alan’s class.
+Today I visited Millridge for two reasons.
+First, Alan and I attended Donuts with Dad together.
+Then, I volunteered to help Alan’s class with “centers” — a special session where parents and volunteers lead groups of 3-5 students at a time through various enrichment activities.

 Activities can include anything from puzzles and math problems to building and crafting.
 The center I led involved using sticks of various sizes to make objects and shapes based on each child’s imagination.
 Alan made a train with his supply. 🙂